Iandraws/inventory-management/README.md

 -  **Axios with axiosInstance**: For API communication.
 Centralized in a reusable `axiosInstance` for consistent base URL, headers, and error handling.

 ### Testing
-- ** unit tests**: focusing on individual React components, event handling, and rendering logic.
+- **Unit tests**: focusing on individual React components, event handling, and rendering logic.

 ### Challenges
 - Implementing efficient state management and form validation.